fighting332/similarity_commodity_recommendation/README.md

 # similarity_commodity_recommendation
- This project of similarity commodity recommendation was finished by Xianyao Chen, who worked for E-commerce companies (MIX:D,  믹스디) of Sourth Korea in 2021.
+ This project of similarity commodity recommendation was finished by Xianyao Chen, who worked for E-commerce company (MIX:D,  믹스디) of Sourth Korea in 2021.

  In input_commodity_information/commodity_item.csv file, cit_id is commodity id, cit_name is commodity name In input_commodity_information/commodity_category_relationship.csv file, cit_id is commodity id, cca_id is the category which commodity belongs to.